ppy/osu-wiki/news/2023/2023-09-18-the-hunt-for-internment.md

 Days began to pass.
 The community was putting every brain cell available towards the task of unravelling this growing mystery, but after an enormous number of quashed theories that they thought *surely* must've worked, the only discovery of anything related to "ailing minds" was in the rapidly waning sanity of those still searching for it.

 During the hunt, the community had surmised various facts.
 The first notable one was that the medal *could* involve "ARG"-style (alternate reality game) elements, which was met with screams of unbridled terror.
 The possibilities seemed endless — *many*, if you're feeling creative.
-Another helpful fact descended from a video recorded by [Glassive](https://osu.ppy.sh/users/12453848), one of medal hunters at [cavoe's osu! event (COE)](/wiki/Community/cavoe's_osu!_event), featuring [peppy](https://osu.ppy.sh/users/2) himself!
+Another helpful fact descended from a video recorded by ::Glassive::{ user-id=12453848 }, one of medal hunters at [cavoe's osu! event (COE)](/wiki/Community/cavoe's_osu!_event), featuring ::peppy::{ user-id=2 } himself!

 <div align="center">
   <video width="50%" controls>